New York City Alliance Against Sexual Assault

-The Kering Foundation supports the "Dream, Own, Tell- DOT " program aimed at preventing sexual violence and engaging young people from marginalized communities between the ages of 13 and 21.
+From 2018 to 2021, the Kering Foundation supported the "Dream, Own, Tell-DOT" program aimed at preventing sexual violence and engaging young people from marginalized communities between the ages of 13 and 21.
 The goal is to empower young people to become impactful organizers and change makers to combat sexual violence within their own communities.
 Through a 13 to 18-week program, Project DOT equips youth to challenge harmful norms through:

 • An educational and leadership curriculum teaching them how to identify and dismantle unhealthy social norms.

 • Community mobilization training enabling youth to go into their communities and challenge dangerous behaviors.

 • A social media campaign on consent, healthy relationships and bystander engagement.

 • Peer engagement with friends and siblings on taking action when witnessing potentially harmful situations.

 So far, 168 youth have completed the curriculum.
 The social media campaign reached 910,000 community members.